critical thinking

 However, instead of choosing between the two opposing poles, this approach encourages students to identify the positive aspects of the differing viewpoints before merging these positive qualities into a third option containing the positive aspects of both.

-You may be surprised at some of the creative ideas you get back, such as faster turnover of customers, serving those in a hurry, starry views at night etc.
+You may be surprised at some of the creative ideas you get back, such as faster turnover of customers, serving those in a hurry, starry views at night, etc.

 This activity teaches students the importance of not dismissing ideas out of hand without close examination.
 The tendency to disregard things that do not fit our expectations is very strong.
 This activity shows students that on closer examination we can often find merit in even the most ostensibly worthless of ideas.

-Critical Thinking Skills Activity 2.
-Playing Devil’s Advocate
+Activity 2.
+Playing Devil’s Advocate Lesson

 To start this activity off list a few controversial statements on the whiteboard suitable for your age group and demographic.
 Instruct the class to divide according to how they feel about the statement.